LydiaFrance/PenguinProject/README.md

 ## [Use this Template for your Assignment](https://github.com/LydiaFrance/Reproducible_Figures_R/blob/lessons/Assignment/assignment_template.Rmd)

-Please hand in PDF or html of your .rmd.
+Please hand in PDF or html.
 Feel free to use Quarto if you prefer.

 [Check the FAQ here](https://canvas.ox.ac.uk/courses/205309/discussion_topics/605332) if you have any questions.